OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

     > [!TIP]
     > On Windows, you can navigate to the root directory of the project via the command line and then enter `code .` to open that folder in VS Code.

 1. In your code editor, open the file **./src/command/command.ts** and add the following code to the end of the file.
-This function will insert "Hello World" at the cursor point in message body.
+This function will insert `Hello World` at the cursor point in message body.

     ```typescript
     function insertHelloWorld(event: Office.AddinCommands.Event) {